meshcloud

 auth_url, token_url and permission_url will be null, unless the service broker's catalog specifies a dashboard client.

-It is recommended that Service Brokers store this information as it allows operators to more easily identify links between service instances and projects when handling support requests or monitoring service operation.
+It is recommended that Service Brokers store this information as it allows Platform Operators to more easily identify links between service instances and projects when handling support requests or monitoring service operation.

 Catalog Metadata

 The OSB API Spec defines free-form metadata fields in the service catalog for service instances and plans.
-By providing specific metadata as outlined in the next sections, service brokers can instruct the meshMarketplace to provide specific functionality for their services such as metering or allowing service instance sharing.
+By providing specific metadata as outlined in the next sections, service brokers can instruct the OSB Services platform to provide specific functionality for their services such as metering or allowing service instance sharing.

-The conventions used by meshMarketplace are very similar to official OSB Profile metadata conventions for Cloud Foundry and Kubernetes.
+The conventions used by OSB Services platform are very similar to official OSB Profile metadata conventions for Cloud Foundry and Kubernetes.

 Cost Information